Constraining the isotropic CPT-odd coefficients of the Standard Model Extension by a combined DUNE and ESSnuSB analysis: Introduction

+Long-baseline neutrino oscillation experiments are crucial for solving puzzles in the conventional three-neutrino paradigm as well as for investigating different new physics scenarios, such as possible breakdowns of the Lorentz and $CPT$ symmetries.
+Other works have studied the effects of LIV on the sensitivity of DUNE, as for example Refs.~\cite{Barenboim:2017ewj, Barenboim:2018ctx, KumarAgarwalla:2019gdj}.
+However, in this analysis, we employ the most recent DUNE technical design report (TDR) configuration files provided by the collaboration~\cite{DUNE:2021cuw}.

-In this paper, we examine the particular BSM case of potential violations of Lorentz invariance and $CPT$ symmetries within the context of accelerator-based long-baseline neutrino oscillation experiments, such as the Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2020jqi}, a next-generation long-baseline neutrino oscillation experiment.
-Long-baseline neutrino experiments have sensitivity to $CPT$ symmetry and Lorentz invariance violations through SME coefficients proportional to their baseline.
-One can see this through the oscillation probability expression, which can be parameterized as~\cite{Diaz:2009qk},
+In this paper, we examine the potential violations of Lorentz and $CPT$ symmetries within the context of future accelerator-based long-baseline neutrino oscillation experiments.
+We examine the following in particular: 1.
+The Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2020jqi}, a next-generation long-baseline neutrino oscillation experiment, and 2.
+The next-to-next generation neutrino oscillation experiment, the European Spallation Source neutrino Super-Beam (ESSnuSB) at the European Spallation Source (ESS)~\cite{Alekou:2022emd}.
+We show how a combined analysis of these two experiments may improve the sensitivity to Lorentz and $CPT$ studies compared to DUNE alone.